commercialhaskell/stackage/CURATORS.md

 ## Updating the content of the Docker image used for building

 ### Adding Debian packages for required system tools or libraries
-Additional (non-Haskell) system libraries or tools should be added to `stackage/debian-bootstrap.sh`.
+Additional (non-Haskell) system libraries or tools should be added to `docker/02-apt-get-install.sh` or `docker/03-custom-install.sh`.
-After you've committed those changes, merging them into the `nightly` branch should trigger a DockerHub build.
+After you've committed those changes, merging them into the `nightly` branch should trigger an image build.
 Simply run:

 ```bash
     $ git checkout nightly